jonacappelle/Master-Thesis/README.md

 # Master thesis: Research and Design of Sensor Node for NMSD Treatment

-Code documentation generated from `https://github.com/jonacappelle/Master-Thesis` GitHub repo.
-Sensor node code is documented using Doxygen.

 # Code sensor node
-Documented using Doxygen: can be found here: `https://jonacappelle.github.io/Master-Thesis/`
+Documented using Doxygen: can be found here: https://jonacappelle.github.io/Master-Thesis/`

 | File        | Description           |
 | ------------- |-------------:|